crea8r/muninn/doc/SERVER_MIDDLEWARE.md

 ## Feed

-This middleware will record in `feed` table any `fact` or `task` is created relate to the creator.
+This middleware will record in `feed` table any `fact` or `task` is created or edit relate to the creator.
 The content will be a text explain what happened and a link to the fact and task.
 Format should be a json look like `{text:"...", url: "..."}`.
+If the creator actively create or edit the data then it is seen by default but otherwise it is not seen.

 ## Permission